Treating overactive thyroid

 Disadvantages of radioiodine treatment include:

-You should discuss the pros and cons of both types of treatment with the specialist in charge of your care.
+You should discuss the potential risks and benefits of both types of treatment with the specialist in charge of your care.

 Surgery to remove all or part of the thyroid gland is known as a total or partial thyroidectomy.
 It is a permanent cure for recurrent overactive thyroid.